 It Also Encourages Visitors To Share Your Post On Their Social Media, Accounts; Driving More Traffic And Followers To Your Posts.

+A Simple Tool To Display Social Buttons And Counts; Is By Using A WordPress Plugin Called "Share Counts".

 It’s easy to use and implement on your website.
 With its Wide Range of Customization Options, you can select how you want to display your Social Share Buttons.